Vis4Sense/student-projects/2025-summer/Ashley Beebakee/notes_of_development.md

   <li>Generated API key for NewsAPI, it can only get news headlines from the past 30 days.</li>
   <li>Optimised its functionality, each news source has its own dataset (i.e. reddit_crypto_dataset.xlsx).</li>
   <li>There are multiple language options for NewsAPI to get headlines from, ensure that the selected languages are compatible with one of the available LLMs.</li>
+  <li>Created merge_datasets() function to combine the Reddit & NewsAPI datasets whenever new posts are appended via scraping/API.</li>
+  <li>Added 'Language' column into logic of both datasets, with a LANGUAGE_MAP at the top which can be expanded to include additional languages taking into consideration LLM compatibility.</li>
 </ul>

 ## llm_selection.py